 Now, Dubai Mall itself is gigantic and the taxi stands are quite far away from the At the Top entrance.
 The Dubai Mall point of access closest to the At the Top Will Call counter is the lakeside entrance that’s located right next to Burj Khalifa (where Zouzou and Pizza Hut are situated).

-Here’s a map to help you visualize it:
+Here’s a map to help you visualize it (the ticket counter is marked in yellow):

 Dubai hotels with Burj Khalifa views